marimeryboh/Aeropolis_297281/README.md

 ![Unknown](https://github.com/user-attachments/assets/1af660c8-258d-4f69-a630-44da6cf77b4f)

 Based on this analysis, we decided to handle missing values by imputing numerical columns with their median and categorical columns with their mode.
-However, for the 'Cargo_Capacity_Column', which serves as the target variable, we opted not to apply imputation, as maintaining accuracy in this column is critical, we've just decided to erase all the missing values of this column.
+However, for the `Cargo_Capacity_Column`, which serves as the target variable, we opted not to apply imputation, as maintaining accuracy in this column is critical, we've just decided to erase all the missing values of this column.

 **Feature Encoding**